RohanPol2182/Game-Platform-Data-Analysis/README.md

 > Find the city & country with the highest number of unique customers.

-> Find the unique count of players in each country.
+> Find the unique count of players in each city.

 > Calculate the time period in days for which the customer was active (days from first deposit date) and enter the value in a new column titled 'Customer Lifetime'.